A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system: Preliminaries and notation

 By integration in time, one then immediately recovers the energy--dissipation law \eqref{eq:energydissipation}.
 These important properties of solutions are thus encoded already in the particular variational characterization \eqref{eq:weak1}--\eqref{eq:weak4} of solutions.

-\begin{remark} Let us note that the energy identity \eqref{eq:energy} is based on skew-symmetry of various terms in the variational formulation, which can easily be preserved on the discrete level.
+\begin{remark} The energy identity \eqref{eq:energy} is based on skew-symmetry of various terms in the variational formulation, which can be preserved systematically on the discrete level.
 Similar skew-symmetric variants of the convective term $\la \cdot, \ra_\skw$ in \eqref{eq:weak3} were also used in the works \cite{CaiShen18,ChenZhao2020,Feng06}, for instance.
 In contrast to the approach of \cite{Diegel2017}, the particular form of the convective term in \eqref{eq:weak1} allows us to guarantee conservation of mass on the discrete level also for balanced approximation spaces. \end{remark}